Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 The first postcard dates from the early 1900s I think.
 It is a flimsy card, printed in Germany and published by Mayer & Co Chiswick.
 It has not been used.

-I think the view is to the east of Kew Railway Bridge and it shows a peaceful scene with few people, rowing boats and not much else.
+The view is to the east of Kew Railway Bridge and it shows a peaceful scene with few people, rowing boats and not much else.

 B/W postcard of Strand on the Green